shaofengzeng/SuperPoint-Pytorch/README.md

     ```
 * 2 The training steps are much similar to [rpautrat/Superpoint](https://github.com/rpautrat/SuperPoint).
     **However we strongly suggest you read the scripts first so that you can give correct settings for your envs.**
-    - 2.0 Modify save model conditions in train.py, line 61
+    - 2.0 Modify the following code in train.py, line 61, to save your models, if necessary
           `if (i%118300==0 and i!=0) or (i+1)==len(dataloader['train']):`
-          and set proper epoch in _*.yaml_.
+    - 2.1 set proper epoch in _*.yaml_.
-    - 2.1 Train MagicPoint (>1 hours):
+    - 2.2 Train MagicPoint (>1 hours):
           `python train.py ./config/magic_point_train.yaml`
-          (Note that you have to delete the directory _./data/synthetic_shapes_
-          whenever you want to regenerate it)
+          (Note that you have to delete the directory _./data/synthetic_shapes_ whenever you want to regenerate it)
-    - 2.2 Export *coco labels data set v1* (>50 hours):
+    - 2.3 Export *coco labels data set v1* (>50 hours):
           `python homo_export_labels.py #using your data dirs`
-    - 2.3 Train MagicPoint on *coco labels data set v1* (exported by step 2.2)
+    - 2.4 Train MagicPoint on *coco labels data set v1* (exported by step 2.2)
           `python train.py ./config/magic_point_coco_train.py #with correct data dirs`
-    - 2.4 Export *coco labels data set v2* using the magicpoint trained by step 2.3
+    - 2.5 Export *coco labels data set v2* using the magicpoint trained by step 2.3
-    - 2.5 Train SuperPoint using *coco labels data set v2* (>12 hours)
+    - 2.6 Train SuperPoint using *coco labels data set v2* (>12 hours)
           `python train.py ./config/superpoint_train.py #with correct data dirs`
     - others.
 Validate detection repeatability or description